§ Terminology Governance Guide

 Noticed the differences?

-1. Through forking instead of copying we keep git histories compatible
+- Through forking instead of copying we keep git histories compatible

-2. Through fetch+merge (or pull when no conflicts expected) we not only keep DIF and ToIP synced, but also it is very straightforward to update all the gh-pages-based specification websites that use the Specification Template to:
+when no conflicts are expected), we not only keep DIF and ToIP synced, but also it is very straightforward to update all the gh-pages-based specification websites that use the Specification Template to:- sync functionality and data

-• offer PRs from any of those installs
+- offer PRs from any of those installs

 § Roadmap to TEv2

-As a TEv2 creator and frontman we share Rieks Joosten’s viewpoint on this proposal for using Spec-Up refs and defs.
+As a TEv2 creator and frontman, we share Rieks Joosten’s viewpoint on this proposal for using Spec-Up refs and defs.

 He explained that the same features being discussed here were also added to TEv2.

-There is always tension between adding a lot of features and taking a long time, or keeping things very minimal.
+There is always tension between adding a lot of features and taking a long time or keeping things very minimal.
 He pointed out that creating glossaries based on cherry-picking glossary entries based on personal preferences can be problematic because it doesn’t actually establish shared understanding and criteria for defining terms.

 Rieks would like to have several more sessions on TEv2 so we can still look at how we can use it for our terminology.
-He’s not opposed to enhancing Spec-Up for these features, but at the same time keeping TEv2 tooling in progress.
+He’s not opposed to enhancing Spec-Up for these features but, at the same time, keeping TEv2 tooling in progress.

 Rieks Joosten concluded that we need to see what tools are actually needed by both authors and readers to help them comprehend the terms they use.
 He can also explore how TEv2 tooling can be used to produce Spec-Up definitions.